How can God's outlook change so drastically from the Old to the New Testament?

 In the Old Testament (Lev.
 19:18, Deut.
 11:13) and the New Testament (Matt.
 22:36-40) we are commanded to love God with all our heart, soul, and mind.
 In turn God tells us that He loves us (Rom.
 5:6-8) and wants us to live with Him forever (John 3:16).

 God has not changed!
 He loved us in the Old Testament times and He loves now!
 His acts of judgment reveal that He is a holy God who cannot allow sin to go unpunished.
 Therefore, He provided a way for us to escape.
 He sent Jesus Christ to die for us.
 He came in the person of Jesus and suffered.
 Now that is an act of love!
-For more information about this truth read “Peace With God.”
+For more information about this truth read “Searching For God.”